Ray0907/mysql-analyzer-mcp/README.md

 # MySQL Analyzer MCP Server

-A **Model Context Protocol (MCP)** server for comprehensive MySQL database analysis with enforced naming conventions.
+A standalone Model Context Protocol (MCP) server providing a suite of tools for static analysis of MySQL databases, focusing on schema integrity, naming conventions, and performance metrics.

 ## 🏷️ Naming Conventions